Ensembl/ensembl-hive/docs/appendix/analyses_pattern.rst

 ``<word>``
     the object with this name
 ``<word-with-%-sign>``
-    the objects matching the name, ``%`` meaning "any sequence of characters"
+    the objects matching the name, ``%`` is the wildcard character and means "any sequence of characters (incl. an empty string)"

 General filtering
 -----------------